mandober/debrief.math/260-function/fn.GLOSSARY.md

 # Function Theory :: GLOSSARY

+## Boolean function
+A function whose both domain and codomain are Boolean set, `f : 𝔹ⁿ → 𝔹`.
+In logic, they are called truth or logical functions.

+## Boolean-valued function
+A function with a Boolean codomain, `f : a → 𝔹` (where `a` is a type variable, i.e. any type).

 ## Brouwer's fixpoint theorem
 Brouwer's fixpoint theorem says that any continuous function from a closed ball into itself in Euclidean space must have a fixpoint.